cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 ##### Work with Files and Directories

 1. Create a directory called `learning-shell` in your home directory.
 2. Download the file `random-datasets` from Slack.
-Copy it from your `~/Downloads` directory into your `learning-shell` directory and unzip it using `unzip random-datasets.zip -d random-datasets`.
+Copy it from your `~/Downloads` directory into your `learning-shell` directory and unzip it using `unzip random-datasets.zip`.
 Do not use the UI for these steps!
 3. The files are highly unorganized!
 Lets organize this by first moving all files that start with `total-public-construction-spending` into the directory `total-public-construction-spending`.
 Second, move all the remaining files that have a `.json` extension into `country-data`.
 Third, move the `Iris.csv` file into `iris-species`.
 4. This looks much better, but now rename the file `master.csv` to `suicides_dataset.csv`
 5. Delete the duplicated `iris-species copy` directory.
 6. Create three new directories: `csv`, `json` and `mixed`
-7. Move all the directories and datasets that are based on `csv` files in the `csv` directory, `json` files to `json` directory and finally move the `total-public-construction-spending-data` into the `mixed` directory.
+7. Move `country-data` directory to `json` directory, move the `total-public-construction-spending-data` into the `mixed` directory and finally move all the remaining files and directories in `csv`
 8. Let's backup our whole directory `learning-shell` by copying it to the `~/Desktop` directory, name it as `learning-shell-bkp`
-9. Print some files in your directories using `cat` or `less`.
+9. Look at those files contents by printing some files in your directories using `cat` or `less`.
 Experiment with `absolute` and `relative` paths.
 10. Create a file (using `vi` or `nano` editors) called `a_dataset.csv` in your home directory, write a few `csv` lines in it and save it.
 11. Check all of your changes using the MacOS UI